blogs

 Months: Mid-May to Mid-July (Jyeshtha and Ashadha)

-Summer season in India
+Summer seasons in India

 3. Monsoon / Rainy Season – वर्षा ऋतु (Varsha Ritu)